SwingGuy1024/Blog/Bad Uses of Optional.md

 The second use of Optional is necessary.
 But it's necessary not because they're doing function chaining, but merely because someone wrote a method that takes an `Optional<Widget>` as a parameter.

 To make matters worse, there's a repeated bug in lines 02 and 08 that didn't get caught.
 It says `Optional.of(widget)`, but it should say `Optional.ofNullable(widget)`!
-So if a null value ever gets passed into this method, it will throw a `NullPointerException` instead of the `BusinessException` thrown on line 04.
+So if a null value ever gets passed into this method, it will throw a `NullPointerException` on line 2 instead of the `BusinessException` thrown on line 04.
 But nobody caught this bug because the code that called this *private* method had already made sure that widget was not null, so the test wasn't even necessary.

 ### Example 2: Misleading Return values